nhsconnect/nhslogin/src/no-consent-guidance.md

 <p><a href="/nhslogin/images/nhs-login-original-consent-screen.png" target="_blank" rel="noopener noreferrer">Open the full-size consent screen</a></p>
 <p><a href="/nhslogin/images/nhs-login-original-no-consent-screen.png" target="_blank" rel="noopener noreferrer">Open the full-size no-consent confirmation screen</a></p>

-<p>If they agree, an ID token with their information is securely passed from NHS login to your service.</p>
+<p>If they agree, NHS login redirects them to your service with an authorisation code.
+Your service exchanges this for an ID token.</p>

-<p>If they do not agree, they are redirected to your service without an ID token or authorisation code.</p>
+<p>If they do not agree, NHS login redirects them to your service without an authorisation code.
+NHS login does not issue an ID token.</p>

 <h2>What to do when users do not share their NHS login information</h2>